Costs & Scholarships

 Additional collaborative projects (for performers only): It is possible that a few performers could be partnered with multiple composers.
 You do not need to address anything about this in the scholarship qualification answer.

 The room and board accommodations are very reasonably priced.
 The rooms are in a relatively old dormitory.
 There are rooms available with air conditioning.
-The below numbers reflect the 2018 rates, housing and meal cost should not differ substantially from the below numbers.
-The rates for 2019 will be confirmed by December 1.

 |Room with no air conditioning||$26.25/night or $183.75/week||$21.75/night or $152.25/week|